What to do when debt collectors call you about your electricity bill

 Energy companies have hardship services

 If you have trouble paying your electricity bill, the law says energy companies have to work with to keep the lights on and the debt collectors away.
-Contact your energy provider early, there are hardship programs to help you meet your commitments.
+Contact your energy provider early as there are hardship programs to help you meet your commitments.

 - Energy Australia EnergyAssist Program.
 For extensions longer than a couple of weeks the Energy Australia EnergyAssist program will take you off debt collection registers, keep your service active, help you seek assistance and offer a financial counsellor for you to talk to.